 Lead Duty Officer (IC Type II), Wildfire Response Operations: WDS’s highest qualified fire officer is a Type II Incident Commander and is responsible for the oversight of all of WDS’s wildfire response operations including the WDS Incident Command Team, fire officers, and response operations.
 Recently retired from the USFS as a District Ranger, he is a current federal team Type II Wildfire Incident Commander with over 34 years of experience in natural resource stewardship, fire management, and public relations.

-Comptroller: The WDS Comptroller is a qualified accountant with 19 years of business management, accounting and hotel management experience and is responsible for company financials and the accounting department as well as the oversight of the WDS Human Resources Department.
+Comptroller: The WDS Comptroller is a qualified accountant with 19 years of business management, city government experience and is responsible for company financials and the accounting department.

 Program Managers & Program Coordinators: Experienced managers in engineering, architecture, sciences, customer services and field services disciplines with extensive private-sector project management work histories, these managers are responsible for insurer wildfire program design and implementation to comply with contract specifications, service level objectives and cost control.